 What charities do you support – and how?

-I give money to lots of amazing people who are doing hands on work to relive the suffering of animals—one being at a time.
-I also give money to many amazing people who are working to educate other human beings about the intelligence and sensitivity of other animals, trees, forests, bodies of water and other eco-systems.
+I give money to lots of amazing people who are doing hands-on work to relieve the suffering of animals—one being at a time.
+I also give money to many amazing people who are working to educate other human beings about the intelligence and sensitivity of other animals, trees, forests, bodies of water, and other ecosystems.
 I also like to support individual musicians who are doing wonderful musical things in the world.

-All of live is alive.
+All of life is alive.
 A bird is alive and feels and thinks and communicates.
 A Tree is alive and also feels and thinks and communicates.
-We live in a living world filled with feeling, thinking beings who are communicating to us all the time, but we (human beings) have forgotten how to listen.
-I like to support other people who have organizations (sometimes its just them working solo) that are helping all of us human beings to remember how to live harmoniously/musically with all of life.
+We live in a living world filled with feeling, and thinking beings who are communicating with us all the time, but we (human beings) have forgotten how to listen.
+I like to support other people who have organizations (sometimes it’s just them working solo) that are helping all of us human beings to remember how to live harmoniously/musically with all of life.

 Here’s a list of some of my favorite non-profit organizations which I love to support: